Hindelburg/Hindelburg.github.io/index.md

 		460 Portfolio
 	</h1>
 	<p>
-		This is a portfolio for the projects on CS460.
+		This is a portfolio for the projects for CS460.
 It functions as a hub to pages for each homework assignment.
+		Each link goes to a seperate page for each of the homeworks.
+In the future it will also hold a page that links to my notes.
+These notes have not yet been digitized, so that link does not yet exist.
 	</p>
     <h2>
         William Leingang